 Attorneys for Green Cards in Houston, TX

 If you or a loved one are applying for a Permanent Resident Card in Harris County, it is in your best interest to retain legal counsel before filing any paperwork.
-The Gonzalez Law Group represents clients throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
+The Gonzalez Law Group, PLLC represents clients throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.

 Our immigration lawyers in Houston help immigrants from many different countries successfully navigate the green card process.
 You can have our attorneys provide a complete evaluation of your case as soon as you call (832) 530-4070 to schedule a free, confidential consultation.

 Overview of Green Cards in Texas

 - Green Card Eligibility Categories

 - Harris County Green Card Resources